 But what if there was an in-browser video recording, transcoding and submission plugin for any website which could revolutionise the process of getting videos from citizen journalists to news outlets…

-Enter our video ingestion, HTML5 video recording and uploading API, for which there are many practical applications for digital media websites and outlets.
+Enter our HTML5 video recording and uploading API, for which there are many practical applications for digital media websites and outlets.

-By installing the Clipchamp API plugin on their website, media outlets are able to create an online portal for citizen journalists to submit unlimited newsworthy videos they have recorded.
+By installing the video recorder API plugin on their website, media outlets are able to create an online portal for citizen journalists to submit unlimited newsworthy videos they have recorded.

 This presents a win – win situation where media organisations are able to get access to a constant supply of free, original, user-recorded content to utilise on their website – both on desktop and mobile – or within their broadcasts whilst users get the opportunity to have their footage viewed by a wider audience.

-The video API can also provide journalists with the opportunity to record high quality video interviews of persons of interest who they might not be able to interview in person.
+The HTML5 webcam API can also provide journalists with the opportunity to record high quality video interviews of persons of interest who they might not be able to interview in person.

 Further to this, the capability of the video API to seamlessly convert all video files – regardless of what device they were filmed on – to the same format means all videos will be provided ready to go and media outlets will not have to worry about the file format of each individual video or any server-side transcoding.